West Point Traditions

 Academic Traditions

 Once each semester, cadets enrolled in the Department of Social Sciences’ International Relations course will complete the “Sosh Run” by physically turning in their papers to their instructor.
-Although most cadets dress up in costumes and stroll in with their “brown bomber” (the brown binder holding their paper), a few cadets will be sprinting in earnest with paper flying trying to make the paper deadline.
+Although most cadets dress up in costumes and stroll in with their “brown bomber” (the brown binder holding their paper), a few cadets will be sprinting in earnest with papers flying to make the deadline.

 Sedgewick’s Spurs

-Legend has it that if a Cadet is concerned about passing a Term End Exam (final), they should get in Full Dress Uniform Under Arms, sneak out of the barracks after curfew, and turn the spurs on the Sedgwick Monument at midnight without getting caught to ensure a passing final grade.
+Legend has it that if a cadet is concerned about passing a term end exam (final), they should don full dress uniform under arms, sneak out of the barracks after curfew, and turn the spurs on the Sedgewick Monument at midnight - all without getting caught - to ensure a passing final grade.

 The Goat

 Since the late 1800s, cadets who stood academically low in the class were known as “goats,” possibly because an infamous instructor of the last section (cadets were sectioned by grades at the time) had a goatee.
-At some point in the mid-1900s, the last cadet academically in the class would be named the Goat and his or her classmates all donate $1 to give them a bag of money on Graduation Day along with their diploma.
+At some point in the mid-1900s, the last cadet academically in the class would be named the Goat and classmates all donated $1 to give them a bag of money on Graduation Day along with their diploma.

 The Wreath and Star Wreath

-Awards are part of military culture and at West Point, two of the most difficult awards to receive are the Wreath and the Star Wreath.
-The Wreath (aka Supt's Award for Achievement) is a gold wreath worn on uniforms that marks those cadets who receive a 3.0 academic GPA, as well as a 3.0 for their military and physical grades.
-The Star Wreath (aka Supt's Award for Excellence) is reserved for those cadets who received a 3.67 academic GPA, while also maintaining a 3.0 for their military and physical grades.
+Awards are part of military culture, and at West Point, two of the most difficult awards to earn are the Wreath and the Star Wreath.
+The Wreath (aka Supt's Award for Achievement) is a gold wreath worn on uniforms to recognize cadets who receive a 3.0 academic GPA, as well as a 3.0 for their military and physical grades.
+The Star Wreath (aka Supt's Award for Excellence) is reserved for those cadets who receive a 3.67 academic GPA and maintain a 3.0 for their military and physical grades.
 These cadets wear the same gold wreath, but it has a gold star in the center.
 Typically, about 5% of a given class receives the Star Wreath.

 PL100 (Psychology for Leaders) and PL300 (Military Leadership) are required courses for all cadets.
 Top performing cadets in both courses are presented "tabs" for achieving academic excellence.
-The tabs are presented in formal ceremonies by senior leaders from the Department of Behavioral Sciences & Leadership annually.
+The tabs are presented each year in formal ceremonies by senior leaders from the Department of Behavioral Sciences & Leadership.

 Military Traditions